UT Shield

 With Parent/Guardian Programs

-This does not apply to off campus events where UT Austin students may be volunteering such as classroom visits to area schools, First LEGO League competitions and the Austin Energy Science Fair.
+This does not apply to off-campus events where UT Austin students may volunteer, such as classroom visits to area schools, First LEGO League competitions, and the Austin Energy Science Fair.
 Student organizations must follow the rules and policies set forth by the hosting organization in these situations.

 Procedures and Requirements